 The “aurora zone” (or “northern lights belt”) is a latitudinal oval between 65-72°N. This band is where the most auroral frequency and intensity occurs, so your best bet is to visit this area for northern lights tours.

 Iceland and the northern regions of Norway, Sweden and Finland are located within the aurora zone.
 However, every now and then the belt extends further south when geomagnetic activity is strong.
-That means you could even see the northern lights from Scotland if you’re really lucky!
+That means you could even see the northern lights from northern Scotland if you’re really lucky!

 Visit Iceland in winter and you could see the colourful aurora borealis flickering above jaw-dropping scenery.
 This beautiful country is situated at 65°N, which means it lies within the northern lights belt.